bigin/Scriptor/README.md

 # Scriptor

-_Scriptor is a simple flat-file CMS, supports Markdown and Syntax highlighting._
+_Scriptor is a simple flat-file CMS, based on [ItemManager 3](https://github.com/bigin/ItemManager-3) - decoupled and reusable PHP library for web applications._

 ## Features
 Get started quickly and easily: Intuitive, user-friendly control panel helps you get up and running quickly.
 You will have it installed in 2 minutes - ready to use.

-Flexible and extensible architecture: You have a variety of options and a powerful [IM](https://github.com/bigin/ItemManager-3) framework for module development.
+Flexible features extensible architecture: You have a variety of options and a powerful [ItemManager](https://github.com/bigin/ItemManager-3) framework for module development.

-You have total freedom: Themes and Modules can contain plain HTML/PHP source code, Scriptor does not impose any restrictions on the user's development approach.
+You have total freedom: Themes and Modules can contain plain HTML/PHP source code.
+Scriptor does not restrict the user's development approach by a mandatory template engine.

 ### Install Requirements
 - A Unix or Windows-based web server running Apache.
-- PHP 7 or newer (7+ preferable).
+- PHP 7 or newer (7.3+ preferable).
 - Write permission has to be granted into the complete `data/` directory except `data/config` folder.
 - Apache must have mod_rewrite enabled.
 - Apache must support .htaccess file.